Fuckuraso/LPML-bot/README.md

 .pk - list of absent among one of the subgroup
 .v a1 a2 - give іщьу mark for student, where a1 - @nickname,  a2 - type of the mark(S, extra, |, ...)
 .va - print all marks for the lesson
-.hadd a1 a2 a3 - add homework, where a1 - number of homework,  a2 - numbers that are set for homework, a3 - date when homework must be done.
+.hadd a1 a2 a3 - add homework, where a1 - number of homework,  a2  - date when homework must be done, a3 - numbers that are set for homework.
 .hp a1 - print numbers that are set for homework, where a1 - number of homework